 A popular video claims that the Sandy Hook Elementary Shooting was an elaborate hoax in order to promote tighter gun control in the U.S.

-Note: This website’s primary goal over the past 5 years has been to protect people from fraud, hoaxes, ripoffs, scams, and deception.
-We have no gun control agenda and in fact we are pro-gun, and want zero new restrictions placed on gun ownership.
+Note: We have no gun control agenda and in fact we are pro-gun, and want zero new restrictions placed on gun ownership.
+That said…

-Several websites have appeared over the past month, with a variety of accusations based on half-truths and conjecture.
+Several websites have appeared since the Sandy Hook shooting, with a variety of accusations based on half-truths and conjecture.
 One such video is entitled “Sandy Hook Fully Exposed” with millions of views on YouTube.
 Some conspiracy theorists say it didn’t happen at all, having been staged by actors.
 Others claim it did happen, but was orchestrated by the government in order to gain support for tighter gun laws.
 Below we’ll take a look at some of the accusations from that video and others sources.

 Evidence for 2nd and 3rd Shooters